henrietta-k/adapt-learning-wiki/Setting-up-your-development-environment.md

 Alternatively you can [download](https://github.com/adaptlearning/adapt_framework/archive/master.zip) it as a ZIP and extract it.

 The output framework contains all the source files and programs required to produce your course.
-The output framework uses [Grunt](http://gruntjs.com/) to manage the build process.
-Run all of the grunt tasks from your output framework directory.
+The output framework uses [Grunt](http://gruntjs.com/) to manage the build process and run all of the grunt tasks from your output framework directory.

 #### The Core Bundle
 In order to for an Adapt course to run correctly, you will need to install the Core Bundle.
 This bundle contains a variety of basic components, as well as a vanilla theme used to style and display the course.